-It is noted that the aggregated anomaly score $\beta_i$ is affected by a unique combination of d subsequences in the training base T', each having a minimum relative distance from the current input subsequence $T{i,m}$ at one of the d dimensions.
-As there are M - m + 1 subsequences in the training base, there are $(M - m + 1)^d$ possible combinations over d dimensions.
+It is noted that the aggregated anomaly score $\beta_i$ is affected by a unique combination of d subsequences in the training base $\mathbf{T}$ , each having a minimum relative distance from the current input subsequence $\mathbf{T{i,m}}$ at one of the d dimensions.
+As there are M-m+1 subsequences in the training base, there are $(M-m+1)^d$ possible combinations over d dimensions.
 Our algorithm keeps a weight for each of these combinations, reflecting the model's confidence level in the aggregated anomaly score if it is derived from this combination.
-In Algorithm 1, the index of the unique combination responsible for the computation of $\beta_i$ is stored in variable key (Line 10).
+In Algorithm 1, the index of the unique combination responsible for the computation of $\beta_i$ is stored in key (Line 10).
 The eventual anomaly score $\beta_i$ is derived by multiplying it by the weight indexed by key (Line 15-16).
-It is easy to see a challenge due to the curse of dimentionality: if d is large, it is expensive to store all $(M - m + 1)^d$ possible weights.
-To circumvent this problem, we use a hash table W to store only updated weights, while assuming that those weights not in Wtake a default value of 1.
+It is easy to see

+a challenge due to the curse of dimentionality: if d is large, it is expensive to store all $(M-m+1)^d$ possible weights.
+To circumvent this problem, we use a hash table W to store only updated weights, while assuming that those weights not in W take a default value of 1.
 Our experimental results in Section VI-C show that only a small fraction of possible weights are updated by RAMP in practice.

-Recall that the human-in-the-loop training module is called by RAMP every M time steps to process any feedback from users.
-As users may overrule the anomaly detection results by RAMP in the past M time steps, RAMP should remember the indices of weights used to compute the anomaly scores during this period.
-To this end, we use a matrix R of dimensions $d \times M$ to record the indices of weights that have been updated in the past M time steps.
-Entry R[j,k] stores the index of the subsequence within the training base $\mathbf{T}$ that has the minimum relative distance for dimension $j \in [1, d]$ at the k-th time step among the past M ones (i.e., $k \in [1, M]$ ).
+Recall that the human-in-the-loop training module is called by RAMP every M time steps to process any feedback from human users.
+As human users may overrule the anomaly detection results by RAMP in the past M time steps, RAMP should remember the indices of those weights that have been used to compute the anomaly scores during this period in case that they need to be revised based on the user feedback.
+To this end, we define the following two auxiliary data structures.
+Matrix R of dimensions $d \times M$ records the indices of weights that have been updated in the past M time steps.
+More specifically, entry R[j,k] stores the index of the subsequence within the training base T' that has the minimum relative distance for dimension $j \in [1, d]$ at the k-th time step among the past M ones (i.e., $k \in [1, M]$ ).
 This is done by Line 9 in Algorithm 1.
-Additionally, array H of length M stores the ratios of the anomaly scores to the user-defined threshold (i.e., $\frac{\beta_i}{A}$ ) for the past M time steps (Line 17).
-The aggregated anomaly score $\beta_i$ is compared against a user-defined threshold $\theta$ (Line 18): if $\beta_i > \theta$ , an anomaly is flagged, which triggers the execution of the adaptive learning module; otherwise, the anomaly detection module terminates.
+Additionally, array H of length M stores the ratios of the derived anomaly scores to the user-defined threshold (i.e., $\frac{\beta_i}{\theta}$ ) for the past M time steps (Line 17).

+The eventual aggregated anomaly score $\beta_i$ is compared against a user-defined threshold $\theta$ (Line 18): if $\beta_i > \theta$ , an anomaly is flagged, which further triggers the execution of the adaptive learning module; otherwise, the anomaly detection module terminates.
+The time complexity of the anomaly detection module is bounded by $\mathcal{O}(m(M-m+1)d)$ .